pmusolino-rms/Iblox-remove-grid-member/README.md

 # Iblox-remove-grid-member
-Remove defunct grid member from networks in iPAM
+Remove defunct grid member from networks in iPAM and DNS